Ida Schmitt, 96, died May 7, 2023.

 Visitation will be held from 5:00-6:30 PM, Sunday, June 4, at Parkway Funeral Service, Bismarck.
 A prayer service will begin at 6:30 PM.

-Burial will be held on Tuesday, June 6, at the Sunny Slope Cemetery in Mott, ND.
+Burial will be held at 12:00 (MT) on Tuesday, June 6, at the Sunny Slope Cemetery in Mott, ND.

 Ida Lorine Schmitt, the daughter of Jacob and Albina (Bertsch) Schmitt, was born Jan.
 26, 1927, on the Schmitt farmstead nine miles southeast of Regent.
 She was baptized and confirmed at Christ Lutheran Church in Mott, attended rural school in Chilton township and graduated from Mott Lincoln High School in 1944.